We are Team robolution 18366

 Inspired to join FIRST and Robotic Merit Badge

-• So we were able to introduce FIRST to both troops.
+• We were able to introduce FIRST to both troops

 • We then went into depth about the parts of our robot